twelve17/anveomg/README.md

 Assuming you have a Anveo account and a phone number, do the following:

-- Set up a "Call Flow API Key" by loggin into your account and going to the [API link at the bottom of the page](https://www.anveo.com/api.asp).
+- Obtain "Call Flow API Key" by logging into your account and going to the [API link at the bottom of the page](https://www.anveo.com/api.asp).
 If you have not done this already, you will see an option to create an `API UserKey` under the `API Configuration` section on the right.
 You wil need this key later.

 - Go to the ["Phone Numbers" → "Manage Phone Number"](https://www.anveo.com/phonenumbers.asp) page.
 Click on "Edit" for the phone number you wish to integrate with AnveOMG.
 Go to the SMS options tab.
 Under "SMS Forwarding Options", check the box for "Forward to URL:".
 Assuming you have set up AnveOMG on a host named `www.example.com` running on port `9002`, set the URL value to: `http://www.example.com:9002/api/message?from=$[from]$&to=$[to]$&message=$[message]$`.
 Note that this Anveo feature does not seem to support self-signed SSL certificates, so you will need to use a http URL unless you have a proper SSL certificate associated with your server running AnveOMG.